c76w/promptly/README.md

 ## Deployment

-First, clone the repositiry and then run:
+First, clone the repository and then run:

 ```bash
 npm install